RobTillaart/ACS712/README.md

 - **void setNoisemV(uint8_t noisemV = 21)** set noise level,
 is used to determine zero level e.g. in the AC measurements with **mA_AC()**.
 - **uint8_t getNoisemV()** returns the set value.

+How to improve upon noise is one of the open issues under investigation.

 #### mV per Ampere